 To address the problem, PROCUS Rush, in their 2.0 edition, came up with a factory-provided external mic.
 And that’s what makes it, despite a very new and unknown name in the motorcycle helmet camera industry, a well-deserving entrant in this list.
 At nearly 7500 Rupees price tag, it indeed is one of the best, if not the best camera for motovlogging in its class.

 As far as compact action cameras are concerned, Hero GoPros have the best design technology.
-Not only are they compact (that most action cameras are) but they offer other features too.
+Not only are they compact (as most action cameras are) but they offer other features too.
 It is possible to charge a GoPro without taking it out of the external waterproof housing.
 If it rains or you want to take it underwater, cover the charging point, and voila!

 Another very handy feature is that a GoPro starts recording with the click of a button.
 This makes it very easy for motovloggers to record sudden moments while on the go.